Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added custom sluggable transliterator for proper handling of umlauts and accents during permalink generation (#241).
 * Reviewed and overhauled help texts about field constraints in edit forms (#847).
 * Utilised some features of Symfony 3 for the `ZK20` target (#797).
 This includes new stuff from Symfony 3.1 and 3.2.
 News from Symfony 3.3 are approached later (after Zikula 2.0 has been updated to it).
+* AutoCompletion is now based on jQuery UI instead of typeahead (#1045).
+* Added possibility to reorder sortable entities on view pages using drag n drop (#29).
 * Several other bugfixes.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).